xuesoso/xuesoso.github.io/random/200511-keyboard/index.md

 **3. Better typing comfort level does not translate into better typing performance.**

 Although I may be trading in ~5-6 words per minute for using a more comfortable keyboard, my productivity is rate-limited by the speed at which I think or read (yeah I am a dummy), so this is totally acceptable.
-I probably will get better at typing with the new keyboard over time.
+If there are typos in this post, it is definitely the keyboard's fault.
+I hope to get better at typing with the new keyboard over time.
 Maybe I will do another test in the future to measure if there is any improvement.